A Red Carnation for the Children I Did Not Have (5-9-21 / edited 6-10-26)

 The candidate shook our hands, asked our names, gave a short paragraph about all that “our families, our children’s schools” deserved, “right?”
 Bob and I looked at each other.
 “Sure.
 Even if we don’t have children.”
 (We were happy to pay taxes to educate the children of our own localities, which helped everyone.
 This seemed a no-brainer for us.)

 But.
 As if we’d said, “Sure.
 Even if we’re serial killers,” the man took a step back and put his hands in his pockets.
-Yet he started over with his same spiel about our families, our children’s schools, caught himself, and retracted the flower.
-He did not know how to understand, or interact with, us.
+Yet he started over with his same spiel about our families, our children’s schools, caught himself.
+He retracted the flower.
+He tried again, 'our kids'.
+He did not know how to interact with us.

-(Just.
+(Also.
 This candidate-man was warm and engaging.
-He won.
-And went on to become county executive for a couple of terms.
+He won the primary, and went on to become county executive for a couple of terms.
 He will probably seek higher office.
-His own kids are likely in their 20s and 30s now.
+His own kids are likely in their 30s or 40s now.
 Maybe they will question the obligation to have, necessarily, children.
 Maybe he’ll be more comfortable with the unchilded citizenry.)

-That night I got a call to say, “You’re gonna be an Aunt Mary again!” -- 6th time, with another yet to come.
+That same night I got a call from my sister Pauline.
+“You’re gonna be an Aunt Mary again!” -- 6th time (with another yet to come).

-Thinking of carnations, I’m remembering the ones in Sargeant’s lovely painting in the Tate Gallery, “Carnation, Carnation, Lily, Rose” and how emotional I felt to visit the work again in a different century, with the gallery itself split into two, across a newer, old London.
-Like seeing old friends, those girls and those flowers.
+Thinking of untouchable carnations, I veer toward the ones in Sargeant’s lovely painting in the Tate Gallery, “Carnation, Carnation, Lily, Rose.”
+How emotional I felt to visit the work again in a different century/millennium, with the gallery itself split into two, across a newer, old London.
+Like seeing old friends, those little girls and those flowers.

-Also remembering how that thirsty carnation became the cause for greedy Ugolin and his grandfather to plot against their neighbor, Jean de Florette.*
+Also remembering how that thirsty flower became the cause for greedy Ugolin and his grandfather to plot against their neighbor, Jean de Florette.*

 But I digress.